Thornaby railway station: Origins

-As Middlesbrough developed, additional railway facilities were required to marshall goods wagons, and allow workers to access the docks and associated industries.
-So in 1882 the then named South Stockton railway station was built by the North Eastern Railway (NER), and opened on 1 October.
+As Middlesbrough developed, additional railway facilities were required to marshall goods wagons, and to allow workers to access the docks and associated industries.
+So the North Eastern Railway (NER) built South Stockton railway station, which opened on 1 October 1882.
 However, in 1892 Parliament granted a charter that created the Borough of Thornaby-on-Tees, which incorporated the village of Thornaby and South Stockton, and so on 1 November 1892 the name of the station was also changed.

-Thornaby was located on a busy and hence important section of the line for the NER, between Newport and Middlesbrough Docks to the east, and Bowesfield Junction to the west (where the Northallerton/Darlington and Durham Coast Lines diverge), which had the busiest signal box on the NER system.
+Thornaby was located on a busy and hence important section of the line for the NER, between Newport and Middlesbrough Docks to the east, and Bowesfield Junction in Stockton to the west (where the Northallerton/Darlington and Durham Coast Lines diverge), which had the busiest signal box on the NER system.
 The main station structure had a glass-covered entrance in a unique design of ironwork, which led to a booking office and waiting rooms for four classes.
-Built of brick, the additional stonework was made of creamy yellow stone.
+It was built of brick, with additional stonework in creamy yellow stone.
 Carved embracing the Arts and Crafts Movement of William Morris, a competition between local stonemasons resulted in 104 different designs.
-The competition was noted on a brass plaque in the entrance area, which was removed and melted down as part of the war effort during World War II.
-The platform canopies were also of a unique ironwork design to Thornaby, but lost their glass after a Nazi Luftwaffe bomb fell close to the station during the war.
+The competition was noted on a brass plaque in the entrance area, but this was removed and melted down for the war effort during World War II.
+The platform canopies were also of an ironwork design unique to Thornaby, but lost their glass when a wartime German bomb fell close to the station.